 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this prospectus and in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC, which are incorporated by reference into this prospectus in their entirety, together with other information in this prospectus, the documents incorporated by reference and any free writing prospectus that we may authorize for use in connection with a specific offering.
+These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this prospectus and in our most recent Annual Report on Form 10-K, as well as any amendments thereto reflected in subsequent filings with the SEC, which are incorporated by reference into this prospectus in their entirety, together with other information in this prospectus, the documents incorporated by reference and any free writing prospectus that we may authorize for use in connection with a specific offering.
 These factors include, among other things:

-- We may never earn a profit; - We are subject to the uncertainties associated with the clinical development and regulatory approval of its product candidates including potential delays in the commencement, enrollment and completion of clinical trials and that the results of prior clinical trials may not be predictive of future results; - We will be required to raise additional funds to finance its operations and remain a going concern and may be required to do so sooner than it expects; - We may not be able to raise additional funds when necessary, and/or on acceptable terms; - We may not be able to protect our respective intellectual property rights: - There may be changes in expected or existing competition for our product candidates; - if we were to be delisted from Nasdaq, it could reduce the visibility, liquidity and price of its common stock; - a significant portion of the our total outstanding shares of common stock may be sold into the public market at any point, which could cause the market price of our common stock to drop significantly, even if we are doing well; - we do not anticipate paying any cash dividends on its capital stock in the foreseeable future; - provisions in our certificate of incorporation, our bylaws or Delaware law might discourage, delay or prevent a change in control of the company or changes in its management, which may depress the price of its common stock: - the coronavirus (COVID-19) pandemic may have an adverse effect on our business, the medical community and the global economy; and - securities analysts' published reports could cause a decline in the price of the our stock.
+- We may never earn a profit; - We are subject to the uncertainties associated with the clinical development and regulatory approval of its product candidates including potential delays in the commencement, enrollment and completion of clinical trials and that the results of prior clinical trials may not be predictive of future results; - We may experience delays or unexpected challenges in manufacturing and other operational activities related to the development, approval, and commercialization of our lead product candidates. - We will be required to raise additional funds to finance its operations and remain a going concern and may be required to do so sooner than it expects; - We may not be able to raise additional funds when necessary, and/or on acceptable terms; - We may not be able to protect our respective intellectual property rights: - There may be changes in expected or existing competition for our product candidates: - if we were to be delisted from Nasdaq, it could reduce the visibility, liquidity and price of its common stock; - a significant portion of the our total outstanding shares of common stock may be sold into the public market at any point, which could cause the market price of our common stock to drop significantly, even if we are doing well; - provisions in our certificate of incorporation, our bylaws or Delaware law might discourage, delay or prevent a change in control of the company or changes in its management, which may depress the price of its common stock: - the coronavirus (COVID-19) pandemic may have an adverse effect on our business and timelines, the medical community and the global economy; and - securities analysts' published reports could cause a decline in the price of the our stock.